Geunju-hub/Synthetic-Data-Object-Detection/README.md

 1. [v7.py](https://github.com/Myungbin/Synthetic-Data-Object-Detection/blob/main/mmdetection3.x/configs/visol/v7.py) must be trained and inferred using a seed of **2023** and the **NVIDIA RTX 4090** GPU.
 Additionally, this file utilizes `mmdetection 3.x`, it should be executed based on the following [document](https://mmdetection.readthedocs.io/en/latest/get_started.html).
 2. In the [final folder](https://github.com/Myungbin/Synthetic-Data-Object-Detection/tree/main/mmdetection/configs/visol/final), `v3.py` must be trained and inferred using a seed of **1927851590** and the **NVIDIA RTX 3090** GPU.
 3. `For all other cases` must be trained and inferred using a seed of **378452678** and the **NVIDIA A100** GPU.
+4. We use mmdetection/tools/test.py to make pkl file.
+The pkl file then used to make csv files.
-4. Finally, You must ensemble the inference results of each model using Weighted-Boxes-Fusion.
+5. Finally, You must ensemble the inference results of each model using Weighted-Boxes-Fusion.
 The weights for models v1 to v8 are [0.05, 0.05, 0.05, 0.05, 0.2, 0.2, 0.2, 0.2].

 You can find detailed information about the experimental results through the PowerPoint presentation.